 While Ukraine has already concluded FTAs with some of these countries (DCFTA with the EU, EFTA), strategically negotiating new agreements with the rest and employing other abovementioned trade policy related activities are beneficial for all domestic firms and all local products, making it more efficient than selecting specific industries and producers to support.

-The article was prepared with the support of the Trade+ foreign trade research center.
-The Center was founded at the Kyiv School of Economics with the support of the GIZ
+The article was prepared with the support of the Foreign trade research center Trade+.
+The Center was established at the Kyiv School of Economics in the framework of the project “Promotion of a Supportive Framework for Trade in Ukraine”, that is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Government.

 Foreign Trade Research Center, Trade+ at the Kyiv School of Economics.
 Prospective Directions of Ukrainian Exports: Markets and Goods, 2019.
 Draft research paper available upon request.